AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

    * Plan on "Staff Scientist" salary level for at least a few months when convenient for you.  (can be as low as 10% time spread out over a longer period of time).
-   * We are written is as a normal internal collaborator.
+   * We are written is as a normal staff, since we are.  **Don't mention subcontracting or purchasing** or things that imply that (this can make funders ask questions).
    * :doc:`Contact us <request>` for more exact costs and our availability.